Kami Doubet, APN

 Why did you choose Illinois to practice when you could have gone anywhere in the country?

 I moved back to Peoria after being gone 20 plus years to be close to family again.
 I appreciate the Midwest values and friends in this area.
-I live with my husband and 2 children.
+I enjoy spending time with my grown children and extended family now.

 Do you have any advice to give patients after they have been diagnosed with cancer?